-Called “Detroit Red” for the reddish hint in his hair, Malcolm fell into a life of petty crime and in 1946 was jailed for seven years for his part in a robbery.
-Whilst incarcerated he converted to Islam and became a member of the Nation of Islam, or the Black Muslims.
-Founded by Elijah Muhammad, the Black Muslims rejected Christianity as a white man’s religion and preached separation of the races.
+From Boston, Malcolm moved to the Harlem district of New York City where he got a job as a shoeshine boy.
+Called “Detroit Red” for the reddish hint in his hair, he drifted into a life of petty crime, involving robbery and drug selling.
+He lived well off the proceeds but in 1946, following a failed robbery, Malcolm was sentenced to ten years imprisonment.
+Whilst incarcerated he spent much of his time reading in the prison library, obtaining the education he felt was lacking in his life.
+He converted to Islam and became a member of the Nation of Islam, or the Black Muslims.
+Founded by Elijah Muhammad, the self-proclaimed Messenger of Allah, the Black Muslims rejected Christianity as a white man’s religion and preached separation of the races.

-On his release Malcolm founded the Nation’s newspaper, Muhammad Speaks, which espoused racially controversial views about the natural superiority of blacks.
+Having served six years, Malcolm was released from prison in 1952.
+He moved to Chicago and founded (or took over – resources differ on this point) the Nation’s newspaper, Muhammad Speaks, which espoused racially controversial views about the natural superiority of blacks.
 Malcolm, having shed his “slave name”, advocated black separatism and the use of violence, if necessary, to achieve it.
-His preaching drew new converts and his charismatic style appealed to much of the American black youth.
+America’s blacks, he said, were in the midst of a revolution and there was “no such thing as a non-violent revolution”.
+Air time on national television brought him immediate fame, or notoriety.
+His preaching drew new converts and his charismatic style appealed to much of America’s black youth.

 Assassination of Malcolm X

-On February 21,1965, Malcolm, who was now using the name El-Hajj Malik El-Shabazz, was shot sixteen times and killed as he was about to deliver a lecture at the Audubon Ballroom in Harlem.
+A week later, on 21 February, as he was about to deliver a lecture at the Audubon Ballroom in Harlem, Malcolm was shot fifteen times and killed.
 He was three months short of his fortieth birthday.
-Three of Elijah Muhammad’s followers were later found guilty of his murder.
-The last of the three, Talmadge Hayer, was released from prison in 2010.
+Three of Elijah Muhammad’s followers were later found guilty of the murder.
+The last of the three, Talmadge Hayer, having served 45 years in jail and having been refused parole sixteen times, was released from prison in 2010.

-Malcolm’s Autobiography of Malcolm X, written over two years, was published soon after his death, and remains a cult hit.
+Malcolm’s Autobiography of Malcolm X, dictated to Alex Haley and written over two years, was published soon after his death, and remains a cult hit.

 See also article on Malcolm X’s influence on the philosophy of the Black Panther movement.